-Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the registered substance subject to the present decision: Repeated dose 90-day oral toxicity study (test method: OECD TG 408) in rats.
+Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the registered substance or sodium cumene sulphonate (EC no 239-854-6) or potassium cumene sulphonate (EC No. 629-764-9) subject to the present decision: Repeated dose 90-day oral toxicity study (test method: OECD TG 408) in rats.